subabrain/WhoIsAuto/README.md

 <img src="https://burncycle.de/share/overview.png" />

-With this Tool you can Scan multiple Domains at once.
+With this Tool you can Scan multiple Domains at the same time.